galactic-src/cvport/README.md

 1. Read the project documentation ✓
 2. Write a high-level overview of function calls within CovidSim.cpp ✓
 3. Build list of outstanding queries related to docs/CovidSim.cpp ✓
-4. Summarise contents of all files
+4. Summarise contents of code files ✓
 5. Build summary of types and their uses
 6. Come up with vocab for stages in pipeline for later reference as to where labels are used
 7. Come up with an initial architectural overview for new implementation